katherinedelno/katherinedelno.github.io/tutoring.md

 title: AP Statistics Tutoring
 permalink: /tutoring/
 ---
+####**My Background**
+I hold an M.S. in Statistics (University of Washington) and a B.S. in Mathematics (University of Nevada, Reno).
+As a former TA for college-level introductory statistics (i.e., the equivalent of AP Statistics), I led weekly discussion and problem-solving sections for 100+ students, ran exam reviews, and emphasized clear, rubric-aligned reasoning.
+I also mentored through UW's Statistics & Probability Association Directed Reading Program, designing and teaching a one-on-one short course in statistical learning.
+Through these experiences, I've developed a strong ability to translate complex statistical concepts into clear, step-by-step explanations with guided practice, connecting intuition to formulas, highlighting common pitfalls, and modeling the justification.
+Underpinning this is a strong theoretical foundation in probability and statistical inference, which I use to explain not just how methods work, but *why*, so students build durable understanding, not just procedures.
+<br><br>

 #### **Tutoring Formats**
 There are two ways we can work together: *Office hours sessions* offer reactive, as-needed support for current assignments, quizzes, and tests. *Structured teaching sessions* are proactive, one-on-one instruction with planned mini-lessons, custom handouts, targeted practice with solutions, and rubric-aligned AP reasoning, specifically built to stay ahead of class pacing, close gaps early, and build exam-ready habits.
 <br><br>